How to make custom type binders for Play! Forms

 understanding, this is the main difference between the two.
 As, calling of

 So, which one should you prefer?
-Creating a Mapping
+Creating a Mapping, or a Formatter?

 I think that this is a matter of preference and your concern over compilation